Hello Destroyer: Production

 The film was an expansion of his 2013 short film Destroyer.

-According to Funk, his intention was to make a film that explored institutional and systemic violence rather than a sports film per se; he chose a hockey-related setting as it represented an "aggressively Canadian" cultural institution which has a complex relationship with violence and toxic masculinity, and has stated that if he were making the same film in the United States he would likely have chosen a military setting.
+According to Funk, his intention was to make a film that explored institutional and systemic violence rather than a sports film per se; he chose a hockey-related setting as it represented an "aggressively Canadian" cultural institution which has a complex relationship with violence and "toxic masculinity", and has stated that if he were making the same film in the United States he would likely have chosen a military setting.

 The film was shot primarily in Prince George, British Columbia, including at the CN Centre.

 Reception

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 100% based on 11 reviews.
 Vice Sports describes the film as "about how violence is cultivated, showcased and then punished within a set of institutions that require its presence to be profitable", and Alex Rose of the magazine Cult MTL called the film "as Canadian as a Weakerthans song and as depressing as that second Leonard Cohen record."

 On 7 December 2016, the film was named to the Toronto International Film Festival's annual Canada's Top 10 list.